kurbmedia/facades/README.md

 Thanks
 ------------------------------

-Thanks to Twitter, Zurb, The fine folks who work on the HTML5 Boilerplate, the Compass library and contributors, and the hundreds of random people who've blogged the tons and tons of google search results we've read in creating this library.
+Thanks to the fine folks who work on the HTML5 Boilerplate, the Compass library and contributors, and the hundreds of random people who've blogged the tons and tons of google search results we've read in creating this library.

 Licence